-The template above has grown out of my experience of working with Scrum for more than ten years, and it is inspired by the scientific method and Lean Startup.
+The template above has grown out of my experience of working with Scrum for more than ten years, and it is inspired by the scientific method.
 Let’s have a look at the template sections in more detail.

 The Goal Section

 The goal section states why it is worthwhile to undertake the sprint.
 Examples are:

 - Test an assumption about the user interaction and learn what works best for the user, for instance: “Will users be willing to register before using the product features?”

 - Address a technical risk such as: “Does the architecture enable the desired performance?”